 A Working Group organized under the ANSI-Accredited Standards Committee S3, Subcommittee 1, Animal Bioacoustics, developed sound exposure guidelines for fishes and sea turtles (Popper et al., 2014), hereafter referred to as the ANSI Sound Exposure Guideline Technical Report.
 The guidelines do not include numeric sound exposure thresholds for auditory effects on sea turtles rather, they qualitatively estimate that sea turtles are less likely to incur TTS or AINJ with increasing distance from various sound sources.
 Sea turtle hearing is most sensitive around 100-400 Hz in-water and is limited over 1 kHz (Bartol & Ketten, 2006; Martin et al., 2012; Piniak et al., 2012b; Piniak et al., 2016).
 Therefore, sound exposures from most mid-frequency and all high-frequency sound sources are not anticipated to affect sea turtle hearing, and sea turtles are likely only susceptible to auditory impacts when exposed to very high levels of sound within their limited hearing range.
-No studies have measured TTS or AINJ in sea turtles, however, TTS in freshwater turtles has been examined (Salas et al., 2023, 2024).
-Onset values of TTS for freshwater turtles (Salas et al., 2023, 2024) were extrapolated to determine a TTS onset level for non-impulsive sources in sea turtles (U.S. Department of the Navy, 2024a).
-Consistent with methods from prior analyses, (U.S. Department of the Navy, 2017c) TTS onset levels for nonimpulsive sources were used to determine AINJ for non-impulsive sound sources, and onset levels for impulsive sources (U.S. Department of the Navy, 2024a).
+No studies have measured TTS or AINJ in sea turtles, however, TTS in freshwater turtles has been examined {Salas, 2024, '#19190;Salas, 2024, '#23444;Salas, 2023, '#19358}.
+Onset values of TTS for freshwater turtles (Salas et al., 2023b, 2024) were extrapolated to determine a TTS onset level for non-impulsive sources in sea turtles (U.S. Department of the Navy, 2024a, In progress.).
+Consistent with methods from prior analyses, (U.S. Department of the Navy, 2017b) TTS onset levels for non-impulsive sources were used to determine AINJ for non-impulsive sound sources, and onset levels for impulsive sources (U.S. Department of the Navy, 2024a, In progress.).